One-loop analysis of the interactions between doubly charmed baryons and Nambu-Goldstone bosons: Numerical results and discussions

 For comparison, the HB results of Ref.~\cite{Meng:2018zbl} are shown in the last column of Table~\ref{tab:swaveSL}.
 For all the channels, our relativistic results are qualitatively consistent with the ones obtained in the HB formalism.
 Relativistic corrections are mainly responsible for the differences.
-Another source might be owing to the fact that the HQL vanishing diagrams are not taken into account in the calculation of Ref.~\cite{Meng:2018zbl}.
+Another source might be owing to the fact that the HQL-vanishing diagrams are not taken into account in the calculation of Ref.~\cite{Meng:2018zbl}.
 Nevertheless, their contributions are negligible, which will be illustrated below.
 Lastly, the spin-$3/2$ doubly charmed baryons are incorporated as explicit degrees of freedom in Ref.~\cite{Meng:2018zbl}, which would lead to discrepancies as well.
 As we can see, good agreements are observed within one-sigma uncertainties for the five channels: $\Omega_{cc}\bar{K}$ with $(S,I)=(-2,1/2)$, $\Xi_{cc}K$ with $(S,I)=(1,0)$, $\Omega_{cc}\eta$ with $(S,I)=(-1,0)$, $\Omega_{cc}\pi$ with $(S,I)=(-1,1)$ and $\Xi_{cc}\pi$ with $(S,I)=(0,1/2)$.
 Such an observation implies that the net effects of relativistic corrections, contributions of HQL-vanishing diagrams and resonance-exchanging diagrams are slight for those channels in $S$ wave.

 $P$-wave scattering lengths with $J^P=\frac{3}{2}^+$ and $J^P=\frac{1}{2}^+$ are complied in Table~\ref{tab:ppwaveSL} and Table~\ref{tab:pmwaveSL}, respectively.
-It is found that, at $\mathcal{O}(p^1)$, the $P$-wave scattering lengths are entirely saturated by the crossing partner of diagram (a).
-Major contributions to the $P$-wave scattering lengths are from the $\mathcal{O}(p^3)$ loops.
+It is found that, at $\mathcal{O}(p^1)$, the $P$-wave scattering lengths are entirely saturated by the crossing partner of diagram $(a)$.
+For some channels like $\Xi_{cc}\pi$ scatterings, contributions from $\mathcal{O}(p^3)$ loops to the $P$-wave scattering lengths turn out to be sizeable.

 Before ending this subsection, we intend to discuss the contributions of HQL-surviving diagrams in more detail.
 In the HQL, most of the diagrams in Figures~\ref{treediagram}, \ref{loopdiagram} and \ref{wfdiagram} do not contribute at threshold.
 This can be illustrated by performing an expansion in terms of the inverse of the baryon mass, i.e. HB projection.
 For the axial term in Eq.~\eqref{op1baryon}, the HB projection yields